larntz/lemmy-directory/content/community/lemmy.dbzer0.com/buttcoin.md

 ---
 title: "Buttcoin"
 name: "buttcoin"
-description: "failover for [Buttcoin](https://www.reddit.com/r/Buttcoin)This is a community making fun of cryptocurrencies and blockchain, NFT and related technologies."
+description: "This community was initially created as a failover for [Buttcoin](https://www.reddit.com/r/Buttcoin).
+However the mods created instead a kbin instance which you can [find here](/c/Buttcoin@kbin.social)As such, I'm disabling this community in order to provide a centralized location."
 type: community
-date: "2023-06-16 11:06:17"
+date: "2023-06-16 22:56:14"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.dbzer0.com/c/buttcoin"
 host: lemmy.dbzer0.com
 lastmod: "{[ .Updated }}"
 subscribers: 19
-posts: 3
+posts: 4
-comments: 3
+comments: 7
-weight: 3
+weight: 4
-dau: 4
+dau: 3
 wau: 4
 mau: 4
 instances: